vvvv/The-Gray-Book/reference/libraries/3d/texturefx.md

 > Using the `tex0col` and `tex1col` inputs is not mandatory and you can still add other texture inputs to sample from.

 #### ShaderUtils
-Defines constants like PI and gives access to many commonly used shader snippets.
+[ShaderUtils](https://github.com/vvvv/VL.Stride/blob/preview/gamma-2021.4/packages/VL.Stride.Runtime/src/Effects/Common/ShaderUtils.sdsl) defines constants like PI and gives access to many commonly used shader snippets.

 ## Node Attributes
 Attributes allow you to configure your TextureFX node.
 Here is an example of some attributes applied to a shader: